ladyclavijo/LadyClavijo/README.md

 <p>I'm a Full Stack Developer with additional training in Aerospace Engineering, an entrepreneur in a constant process of evolution, disciplined, ambitious and naturally with leadership skills. </p>

 <h2> 👩‍💻 ¿What am I currently doing? </h2>
-<p> I'm emphasizing Backend studying Python. 🐍 I recently completed Henry's bootcamp as a Full Stack programmer, learning to develop technologies that allow me to delve deeper into the IT world, which has always been one of my great interests.
+<p> I'm emphasizing Backend studying Python. 🐍 I completed Henry's bootcamp as a Full Stack programmer, learning to develop technologies that allow me to delve deeper into the IT world, which has always been one of my great interests.
 </p>

 <h2>⚡ Extra data.</h2>